BrentonCavanagh/MicroscopySTL/README.md

 ## Model details
 **CD7 bottle seal:**   [Download](https://github.com/BrentonCavanagh/MicroscopySTL/blob/main/CD7%20BOTTLE%20Simple%20Seal.stl)

 Designed to fit the humidifier bottle on a Zeiss Celldiscoverer 7.
-This was required after noticing condensation was leaking from where the bottle and lid made came in contact after 2 years of use.
+This was required after noticing condensation was leaking from where the bottle and lid made contact after 2 years of use.
 This polyurathane seal prevents the leak.

 It was printed at 0.1mm resolution with Ultimaker TPU95a filament and adhesion.
 The adhesion brim was removed after printing.